St. Thomas Aquinas

 (4) Human knowing faculties of sense and intellect are generally reliable and, most of the time, can adequately apprehend, sometimes with and sometimes without, the help of technology, truth (organizational unity) in things.

-(5) An analogous unity of truth exists among things and the human knowing faculties.
+(5) An analogous unity of truth exists among things (externally-existing organizational wholes) and the human knowing faculties.

-(6) Truth in the human intellect chiefly consists in analogously relating in an act of judgment (mental organization) the part/whole relationships (organizational unity) that exists within organizational wholes.
+(6) Truth in the human intellect chiefly consists in analogously relating in an act of judgment (mental organization) the part/whole relationships (organizational unity) that exist within organizational wholes.

 (7) The way things act reflect, are signs of, a relationship of organizational wholeness (unity) existing among parts of a multitude, which possess this wholeness through unequal relation of each part to each other through unequal relation to a leading part through which a common organizational aim is chiefly communicated to all the parts.

-(8) An art or science grows out of a human habit to which a subject known relates, that the subject known helps generate and activate within a natural human knowing faculty.
+(8) An art or science grows out of a human habit existing within a human knowing faculty to which a subject known proportionately in power relates, that the subject known helps generate and activate within this natural human knowing faculty.

-(9) Every art, science, or philosophical activity grows out of the experiential relationship between the specific habit of an artist, scientist, or philosopher and a known and improvable material or subject that activates the habit.
+(9) Every art, science (or philosophical activity) grows out of the experiential, proportionate, relationship between the specific, facultative habit of an artist, scientist (philosopher) and a known and improvable material or subject (organizational whole) that activates the habit.

-(10) Eliminate one of the essential parts of this relationship, and the activity can no longer exist.
+(10) Eliminate one of the essential parts of this proportionate relationship, and the artistic, or scientific (philosophical) activity can no longer exist.

-(11) The relation between the artist or scientist and the artistic or scientific subject known generates the habit and act of art and science; the two are essentially connected.
+(11) The proportionate relation existing between the artistic, or scientific (philosophical), habit and the artistic, scientific (philosophical) subject (organizational whole) known generates the habit and act of art and science (philosophy); the habit and externally existing organizational whole are essentially connected as extreme terms of the same real genus.

-(13) We take the nature, divisions, and methods, of all experience, art, philosophy/science, and leadership, from an essential relationship between human habits existing within human faculties and a known material, or known subject, that activates these human abilities.
+(13) We take the nature, divisions, and methods, of all experience, art, science (philosophy), and leadership, from an essential relationship between human habits existing within human faculties and a known material, or known subject (organizational whole), that activates these human abilities.

 (14) Western culture is presently experiencing a widespread leadership deficit.